drazomo/galeriaApp/README.md

 ## Features ✨✨✨
 The features of the `Galería` app are -
-- A home page that displays popular photos daily.
+⭐ A home page that displays popular photos daily.
+⭐ Image onLoad Skeletons
-- Users are able to
+⭐ Users are able to
     * Search Photos & Collections
     * Favorite and Save Photos
     * Download Photo